So you have submitted your Personal Support Worker resume and have finally got a call for the interview.

 None of the authors, contributors, administrators, or anyone else connected with Personal Support Worker HQ (PSWHQ), in any way whatsoever, can be responsible for your use of the information contained in or linked from this or any other web pages.

-While we’ve tried to provide you the best and accurate information possible and we highly believe that these sample interview questions and other content on this website are of great quality, however, PSWHQ assumes no responsibility or liability for any errors or omission in the content presented on this page and throughout the website.
+While we’ve tried to provide you the best and most accurate information possible and we highly believe that these sample interview questions and other content on this website are of great quality, however, PSWHQ assumes no responsibility or liability for any errors or omission in the content presented on this page and throughout the website.
 PSWHQ does not guarantee your success at the interview after reviewing these questions.

 When I am searching my mind have this type of questions.
 This section help me a lot.Thanks